reveurmichael/machine_learning/Readme.md

 Week 4:
 - Local deployment.
+- Data Augmentation (no tutorial from prof.) for better performance.

 Week 5:
 - Cloud deployment, for the ML web app, as well as for GoHugo and reveal.js website.
+- GitHub WebHook (no tutorial from prof., things are to be done by students).

 Week 6:
 - Docker deployment, for the ML web app, as well as for GoHugo and reveal.js website.